-- (a) There shall be a One hundred dollar (\$100) fee paid to the FRCCA for any protest. - (b) Any protest fee(s) shall be paid in cash only. - (c) Any protest filed will be approved by the Stewards of the Meet and/or the Chief Steward(s) or race or series administration. - (d) A protest being made against a car must be done so within one-half hour of the end of the race in which the car being protested ran, and the protest may only be made by a member in the same class as the driver being protested. - (e) One (1) week must pass before a protest may be filed against any driver, it must be made by a driver from the same class or a team owner, and it must be in writing to FRCCA. - (f) If a driver is found guilty of a protest, s/he is responsible for the expenses incurred in the determination of the guilty verdict (conference calls, travel fees when applicable, etc.).
+- (a) There shall be a One hundred dollar (\$100) fee paid to the FRCCA for any protest. - (b) Any protest fee(s) shall be paid in cash only NO CREDIT or IOU or ACCOUNT BALANCE REF. - (c) Any protest filed will be approved by the Stewards of the Meet and/or the Chief Steward(s) or race or series administration. - (d) Protests may only be filed by a member in good standings and that member must be a driver or car owner who must also be a member in good standing, the protest may only be made in the field (class) that the driver is entered in or that the owner has a car entered in that day.
+Further the person protesting must have paid an entry fee for the days events in which the protest is being filed. - (e) A protest being made against a car must be done so within one-half hour of the end of the race in which the car being protested ran, and the protest may only be made by a member in the same class as the driver being protested. - (f) One (1) week must pass before a protest may be filed against any driver, it must be made by a driver from the same class or a team owner, and it must be in writing to FRCCA. - (g) If a driver is found guilty of a protest, s/he is responsible for the expenses incurred in the determination of the guilty verdict (conference calls, travel fees when applicable, etc.).